-The Special Safety Systems are fully automated, although they can be actuated manually if required.
+• The Safety Systems are fully automated, although they can be actuated also manually if required.
 Each system is independent of the others, employing its own sensors, logic, and actuators.
 Each system uses triplicated logic in two out of three logic configuration, (three sensor circuits, with two-out-of-three voting), with the ability to be tested on-line.
+Also, the fail-safe design principle has been implemented in the design of the Safety Systems.